 Woman found dead in Spokane 40 years ago identified through genetic genealogy, but more questions remain

 Mar.
-29—With the help of DNA and genetic genealogy , Spokane police last month identified a woman found dead along the Spokane River nearly 40 years ago.
+30—With the help of DNA and genetic genealogy, Spokane police last month identified a woman found dead along the Spokane River nearly 40 years ago.

 But while investigators now know her name was Ruth Belle Waymire, another mystery remains: Who killed her?

-Note: Editor's Note: This story has been updated to correct the name of Othram.
-Inc. the lab that did the genetic genealogy in this case.